KevinGimbel/kevingimbel.github.io-old/_posts/2013-10-02-from-0-to-sass.md

 $main-color: #85c226;
 {% endhighlight %}

-Variables must be declared **before** they're used, that's why I recommand to declare all variables at the top of the document (or inside a other stylesheet that can be included, more later on).
+Variables must be declared **before** they're used, that's why I recommend to declare all variables at the top of the document (or inside a other stylesheet that can be included, more later on).
 To use a variable you simply write it to the place you want it to be used.
 Logical, isn't it?

 {% highlight scss %}